mewza/avfft/README.md

-AVFFT v1.21 - Optimized templatable SIMD vector capable forward and reverse real/complex fft transform.
+AVFFT v1.21 - Optimized C++ templated SIMD-vector capable forward and reverse real/complex fft transform.

 This is a fast and well tuned templated C++ real/complex implementation of FFT transform based on AV MPEG C version.
 It works well and I am using it actively in my current multimedia project.